Malavikavangala/Health-care-data-confidentiality/README.md

 # Data-confidentiality
-Implementation of data masking techniques using c, which result in security of confidential data.
+Implementation of data masking techniques and encryptyion algorithms using c, which result in security of confidential data.